tuliosousapro/WhatsApp/README.md

 ## Disclaimer

 This is an independent project and is not officially affiliated with WhatsApp or Meta.
 Please read the full [Legal Disclaimer](DISCLAIMER.md).
+WhatsApp™ is a trademark of WhatsApp Inc., registered in the U.S. and other countries.
+This extension has no relationship to WhatsApp™ or WhatsApp Inc.